NeotomaDB/neotoma2/vignettes/Diatom/README.txt

 Diatoms_analysis  (old name: NEstatesData2021.Rmd)

-Basic code for analyzing and presenting data that has been retrieved using neotoma2.
-Started with several sections from NEstatesData2021.
-The NEstatesData2021.Rmd was created to make a presentation for the JASM meeting based on data from the northeast US, as part of work for the Northeast Lake Sediment Diatom Collaborative.
-It will be maintained as a separate document, but not as a vignette.
+Basic code for analyzing and presenting data that has been retrieved using neotoma2 code that is included in Diatoms_neo2.Rmd.
+Document started with several sections from NEstatesData2021.Rmd, which was created to make a presentation for the May 2022 JASM meeting in Grand Rapids MI.
+Analysis for the presentation was based on data from the northeast US, as part of work for the Northeast Lake Sediment Diatom Collaborative.
+NEstatesData2021.Rmd will be maintained as a separate document, but not as a vignette.